- School of Social Work

 Ph.D.
 Program in Social Work

 The School of Social Work offers a dynamic Ph.D. program in social work/social policy in order to promote the development of scholarship on social issues within Canada and Quebec.
 Courses are offered in English at McGill.
-A parallel stream is offered in French at Université de Montréal.
-Students have the option of taking courses at either university.
+Parallel streams are offered in French at Université de Montréal and Université du Québec à Montréal.
+Students have the opportunity of taking courses at all three universities.

 The program aims to: